ArturSultanov/cosmoformer-application/README.md

     - [Kustomize tests](#kustomize-tests)
     - [Performance tests](#performance-tests)

+## Introduction

 This repository "Galaxy classification application" contains the code of application that can classify galaxy images, which is the part of my Bachelor thesis at Brno Technical University (BUT).

 **Thesis title**: AI-Powered Web Application for Galaxy Morphology Classification on Red Hat OpenShift
 **Acad. year**: 2024/2025